brimdata/zed/docs/language/functions/cidr_match.md

 The _cidr_match_ function returns true if `val` contains an IP address that falls within the network given by `mask`.
-When `val` is a complex type, the function traverses its nested structured to find any network values.
+When `val` is a complex type, the function traverses its nested structure to find any network values.
 If `mask` is not type `net`, then an error is returned.

 ### Examples